-The blockade of the Junex has had much written about it in recent days.
+The blockade of the Junex Galt oil wells in Gaspésie has had much written about it in recent days.
 Nevertheless, information on what was happening at the site of the blockade has been hard to come by.
 The cops, as the blockaders, have not been particularly forthcoming.